DrMMZ/ResFPN/README.md

 # ResFPN

 This is an implementation of [*ResFPN*](https://github.com/DrMMZ/ResFPN/tree/main/model) on Python 3 and TensorFlow 2.
-The model classifies images by ensembling predictions from [Residual Network](https://arxiv.org/abs/1512.03385) (ResNet) and [Feature Pyramid Network](https://arxiv.org/abs/1612.03144) (FPN).
+The model classifies images by ensembling predictions from [Residual Network](https://arxiv.org/abs/1512.03385) (ResNet) and [Feature Pyramid Network](https://arxiv.org/abs/1612.03144) (FPN), and can be trained by minimizing [focal loss](https://arxiv.org/abs/1708.02002).

 The repository includes:
 * source code of ResFPN built on ResNet50/101 and FPN;
-* source code of [Focal Loss](https://github.com/DrMMZ/ResFPN/blob/main/model/focal_loss.py) (generalize to multi-class, with class balancing parameter); and
+* source code of focal loss (generalize to multi-class, with class balancing parameter); and
 * jupyter notebook demonstration using ResFPN in training, evaluation and visualization on the [tf_flowers](https://www.tensorflow.org/datasets/catalog/tf_flowers) and [COVIDx](https://github.com/lindawangg/COVID-Net) dataset.
-Below are example classifications on tf_flowers dataset.
+Below are example classifications on the tf_flowers dataset.

 ![tf_flowers](https://raw.githubusercontent.com/DrMMZ/drmmz.github.io/master/images/flower_movie.gif)